michaelyatco/choredoor/ChoreDoorMaster.md

 Assessment: Getting Started - Get a Door, Open a Door!

+Task: If you clicked on the link above to play the game, you'll want to clear the Browser Component (the rightmost portion of the page where the game is located) so you can start building your own project with a blank slate.

+Click on the __Reset Project__ button next to the __Save__ button on the bottom of the Code Editor.

-Task: Your first objective is to build one door which will hide our dreaded ChoreBot.
+Task: Now your first objective is to build one door which will hide the dreaded ChoreBot.

 Look at the __index.html__ starting code.
 Inside the `<body>`, create a `<div>` parent element with the class name `"door-row"`.
 Next, create an `<img>` child element inside this `<div>`.